MasbaIUBAT/Kubernetes-on-Proxmox-Deployment-Best-Practices/README.md

   ports:
     - port: 8080
   type: ClusterIP

-4.2 NodePort
+NodePort

-Exposes service on each node’s IP at a static port (30000–32767).
+Exposes a service on each node’s IP at a static port (30000–32767).

-Useful for development or when external load balancers are not available.
+yaml
+Copy code
 apiVersion: v1
 kind: Service
 metadata: